Getting Started with Tracy

 Error Logging

-In production mode, Tracy automatically logs all errors and exceptions to a text log.
-In order for logging to take place, you
+In production mode, Tracy automatically logs all errors and caught exceptions to a text log.
+For logging to work, you need to

-need to set the absolute path to the log directory to the $logDirectory
+set the absolute path to the log directory in the $logDirectory

 method: